 Each organic ingredient must be identified as such in the ingredient information box.
 The name of the certifying agency must be displayed on the information panel.

 “Certified Organic” applies only to products grown organically.
 It does not apply to products that may be used in organic production.
 In other words, a carrot, a bag of potato chips, or cotton may be certified organic, but the potting soil or biological pesticide used in growing these products is not certified organic.
 The closest thing to the USDA Organic seal for products used in organic agricultural production is the Organic Materials Review Institute (OMRI) listing, but this is an independent agency not run by the USDA National Organic Program.
 Companies pay to have their products evaluated by OMRI, and OMRI tests them to see if they comply with the National Organic Standards.

 Return to top

 The Winter 2005–2006 issue of Pesticides and You expressly illustrates why a strong organic standard with integrity is so important.
 It must be held up as the solution to the pesticide problem.
-For example, if the two victims of pesticide poisoning, described in this issue, were living in communities where organic is the norm, they probably would not have been poisoned.
-Similarly, as the debate over the safety of 2,4-D continues and the regulatory risk assessment and risk management processes continue to be politicized (both the subject of articles), it is clear that the real solution is the widespread adoption of organic practices.
+For example, if the two victims of pesticide poisoning described in this issue were living in communities where organic is the norm, they probably would not have been poisoned.
+Similarly, as the debate over the safety of pesticides continues, and the regulatory risk assessment and risk management processes continue to be politicized, it is clear that the real solution is the widespread adoption of organic practices.

 This issue also contains a special focus on pesticides and water, and the widespread failures to protect the nation’s waterways from pesticide contamination.
 Agriculture is only one source of the pesticide contamination, and along with advocating for organic agriculture, Beyond Pesticides continues to advocate for organic lawn care.
-The National Coalition for Pesticide Free Lawns is a broad coalition with members in over 20 states that is working to eliminate toxic pesticide use in land care.
+The National Coalition for Pesticide Free Lawns is a broad coalition, with members in more than 20 states, working to eliminate toxic pesticide use in land care.